brendeni1/darkvypr.github.io/info.md

 Well it's mainly meant for my chat but I'm also accepting requests for the bot to be added to others.

-Idrk why you would want it because it has commands that link back to my personal accounts but hey there's some other functionality ig!

 Just send me a asking for the bot to be added.
 Make sure to read [the commands page](https://darkvypr.com/commands) before asking.
 I won't be removing any of them for you.
 Also the prefix is "!", at the moment, it cannot be changed.